appdezign/lara-pro-base-theme/README.md

-# Base Theme Lara CMS 8
+# Base Theme Lara Pro CMS 10

 ## Built on Laravel, the best framework in the world